 The construction aggregates industry has been consolidating, and the Company has actively participated in the consolidation of the industry.
 When acquired, new locations sometimes do not satisfy the Company's internal safety, maintenance and pit development standards, and may require additional resources before benefits of the acquisitions are fully realized.
 Industry consolidation slowed several years ago as the number of suitable small to mid-sized acquisition targets in high-growth markets declined.
 During that period of fewer acquisition opportunities, the Company focused on investing in internal expansion projects in high-growth markets.
-The number of acquisition opportunities has increased in the last few years as the economy has begun to recover from the protracted recession.
-Opportunities include public and larger private, family-owned businesses, as well as asset swaps and divestitures from companies rationalizing non-core assets and repairing financially-constrained balanced sheets.
+The number of acquisition opportunities include public and larger private, family-owned businesses, as well as asset swaps and divestitures from companies rationalizing non-core assets and repairing financially-constrained balanced sheets.
 The Company's Board of Directors and management continue to review and monitor the Company's strategic long-term plans, which include assessing business combinations and arrangements with other companies engaged in similar businesses, increasing the Company's presence in its core businesses, investing in internal expansion projects in high-growth markets, and pursuing new opportunities related to the Company's existing markets.

-The Company became more vertically integrated through various acquisitions, including the 2014 TXI acquisition, in the West Group, pursuant to which the Company acquired ready mixed concrete, asphalt and paving construction operations, trucking, and other businesses, which complement the Company's aggregates operations.
-The Company reports these operations within the Aggregates business segment, and their results are affected by volatile factors, including fuel costs, operating efficiencies, and weather, to an even greater extent than the Company's aggregates operations.
+The Company became more vertically integrated through various acquisitions, including the 2014 TXI acquisition, in the West Group, pursuant to which the Company acquired cement, ready mixed concrete, asphalt and paving operations, trucking, and other businesses, which complement the Company's aggregates operations.
+The Company reports these operations within the Building Materials business, and their results are affected by volatile factors, including fuel costs, operating efficiencies, and weather, to an even greater extent than the Company's aggregates operations.
 Liquid asphalt and cement serve as key raw materials in the production of hot mix asphalt and ready mixed concrete, respectively.
 Therefore, fluctuations in prices for these raw materials directly affect the Company's operating results.
 During 2016, prices for liquid asphalt were lower than 2015.
 Liquid asphalt prices may not always follow other energy products (e.g., oil or diesel fuel) because of complexities in the refining process which converts a barrel of oil into other fuels and petrochemical products.
-We expect the Company's gross margins (excluding freight and delivery revenues) to continue to improve for the legacy TXI aggregates-related downstream operations, similar to the pattern experienced at the Colorado aggregates-related downstream operations.
+The Company expects gross margin (excluding freight and delivery revenues) for the legacy TXI ready mixed concrete operations to continue to improve, similar to the pattern experienced with the Colorado ready mixed concrete and asphalt and paving operations.

-The Company continues to review aggregates-related downstream operations to determine if they represent opportunities to divest underperforming assets in an effort to redeploy capital for other opportunities.
-The Company also reviews other independent aggregates-related downstream operations to determine if they might present attractive acquisition opportunities in the best interest of the Company, either as part of their own aggregates-related downstream operations or operations that might be vertically integrated with other operations owned by the Company.
-Based on these assessments, the Company completed the acquisitions described under

-General above, which included aggregates-related downstream operations, including ready mixed concrete and asphalt and road paving businesses in the Denver, Colorado, and San Antonio, Texas, markets.
-The 2014 business combination with TXI described under General above further expanded the Company's aggregates-related downstream operations, with the addition of TXI's aggregates and ready mixed concrete operations.
-The TXI combination also added the cement operations of TXI, which are accounted for as a separate business segment of the Company.
-The 2016 transactions described under General above further added aggregates-related downstream operations, with the addition of ready mixed concrete and asphalt and paving and contracting operations along the Front Range in Colorado and ready mixed concrete operations in central Texas.
+The Company continues to review ready mixed concrete and asphalt and paving operations to determine if they represent opportunities to divest underperforming assets in an effort to redeploy capital for other opportunities.
+The Company also reviews other independent ready mixed concrete and asphalt and paving operations to determine if they might present attractive acquisition opportunities in the best interest of the Company, either as part of their own ready mixed concrete and asphalt and paving operations or operations that might be vertically integrated with other operations owned by the Company.
+Based on these assessments, the Company completed the acquisitions described under "General" above, which included ready mixed concrete and asphalt and paving operations in the Denver, Colorado, and San Antonio, Texas, markets.
+The 2014 business combination with TXI described under "General" above further expanded the Company's aggregates and ready mixed concrete operations.
+The TXI combination also added the cement operations, which are included in the West Group reportable segment of the Company.
+The 2016 transactions described under "General" above further added ready mixed concrete and asphalt and paving operations along the Front Range in Colorado and ready mixed concrete operations in central Texas.